 - Changing the resource details such as resource name, description, and categories.
 Adding or removing resource owners. - Set expiration period for the selected resource.
-See "Setting Expiration Period for the Resource" on page 164, - Modifying the resource approval and revocation process.
-See, "Changing the Approval or Revocation Process" on page 164. - Viewing the entitlements information for the selected resource. - Assigning the selected resource to the required users in your organization.
-See, "Assigning Resource to Users" on page 164. - Checking the request status of the users requesting for the selected resource. - Update the resource form for the selected resource.
-See, "Updating the Resource Request Form" on page 165.
+See "Setting Expiration Period for the Resource" on page 166, - Modifying the resource approval and revocation process.
+See, "Changing the Approval or Revocation Process" on page 166. - Modifying a resource to add entitlements or allowing that resource and entitlement to be assigned multiple times with different values.
+For more information, see "With Entitlement" on page 164 section.